>

 1. Formulation

-Thickness is the primary factor that sets apart hair masks vs hair conditioners.
+Thickness is the key factor that sets the difference between a conditioner and a mask.
 Typically, hair masks are richer, heavier, concentrated, and have a thicker formulation.
 Conditioners, on the other hand, are formulated with moisturising ingredients as well as some water, to keep the texture lightweight and easygoing.
 This makes conditioners the right choice for frequent use, especially if you have thin, very fine hair.
 Using deep conditioning products like masks may weigh down your hair and make it appear flat.
 Try to limit your use of hair masks to once every three washes.

 2. Purpose